benlynch1931/CV/README.md

 #### Building / Set Building

 - I understand the importance of deadlines and structure.
-Also how vital communication is when working in a team to ensure everyone is aware of each task at hand.
+Also, how vital communication is when working in a team to ensure everyone is aware of each task at hand.

 #### Music